benbaran/msal-angular/README.md

  - redirectUrl: Location to redirect, can be a relative of absolute url. (optional, default: window.location.href);
  - callback: Callback function after login;

-* if signUpSignInPolicy or tenant will only be applied when both values are filled.
+\* signUpSignInPolicy and tenant will only be applied when both values are filled.